opendocsg/slw-judgments-backfill/2008_SGHC_38/report.md

 46     Counsel for the plaintiffs cited the following cases to show that the plaintiffs have a right to commence a fresh action unless the discontinuance is done on terms which prohibit the commencement of a fresh action.

-47     In _Tong Guan Food Products Pte Ltd and Others v Teo Cheow Ngoh and Another_ [2004] SGHC 261 Woo Bih Li J observed in dealing with the defendant’s contention that the plaintiff’s second suit was an abuse of process:
+47     In _Tong Guan Food Products Pte Ltd and Others v Teo Cheow Ngoh and Another_ <span class="citation">[2004] SGHC 261</span> Woo Bih Li J observed in dealing with the defendant’s contention that the plaintiff’s second suit was an abuse of process:

  As regards a point taken by Mr Andy Lem, counsel for EH, that the plaintiffs’ claims are an abuse of process of court because Tong Guan had commenced and discontinued Suit No 609 of 2000 (“Suit 609”) against Mdm Teo for substantially the same reliefs as in the present action, this point is a non-starter.
 It is the right of a plaintiff to commence a fresh action unless the discontinuance is done on terms which prohibit the commencement of a fresh action.
 Therefore, while the fact of and circumstances leading to the discontinuance may be used to attack the plaintiff’s credibility, it is not an abuse of process to file a fresh action unless the same is prohibited.
 There was no suggestion that Suit 609 was discontinued on terms that prohibited a fresh action.

-48     _Hendrawan Setiadi v OCBC Securities Ltd and Others_ [2001] 4 SLR 503 was a case where the plaintiff applied under O 21 r 3 for leave to discontinue the action.
+48     _Hendrawan Setiadi v OCBC Securities Ltd and Others_ <span class="citation">[2001] 4 SLR 503</span> was a case where the plaintiff applied under O 21 r 3 for leave to discontinue the action.
 Order 21 r 3 states as follows:

  Discontinuance of action, etc., with leave (O. 21, r.
 3)